 - Rub a bit of peanut butter on the antler (this could get messy!)

-- Soak the antler overnight before giving to your dog.
+- Soak the antler in bone broth overnight before giving to your dog.

 Homes Alive Recommends: Puppy Love Elk Antler

 Raw bones are hands down the safest way to feed bones to your dog.
 Cooked bones become brittle and have a high risk of cracking and splintering, which can be very harmful to your pet.
 A raw bone is softer, and dogs are able to chew off small pieces of the bone to properly digest it.